Arqua in TOGAF-Aligned Enterprises

 TOGAF-aligned architecture governance remains necessary.

-But enterprise architecture artefacts do not, by themselves, prove whether accepted architecture survives implementation, whether AI-enabled runtime actors remain governed, or whether a consequential action is admissible at the moment it binds the institution.
+But enterprise architecture artefacts do not, by themselves, prove whether operational reality has been represented, whether meaning has been accepted, whether reliance has been declared, whether decision and proposed action remain within authority and permitted use, or whether a consequence-bearing action is admissible at the moment it binds the institution.

 TOGAF-aligned enterprise architecture